timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 **Note:** I am a biologist by background, so there is likely many errors in this post.
 I am by no means a mathematician, please bear with my elementary LaTeX skills.

-## Epilogue
-Let's say you want to eradicate malaria - modelling the spread of a disease is crucial in doing so.
-However, it is always probable that a traveller, from a place where the disease is common, will bring it with them.
-Soon after, if there are no more recorded cases, then nothing has come of it - a dead end.
-If a handful of new cases appear within the same area/district, then you have a causality - mosquitoes have picked up the parasite and moved on.
-Deciding between these two outcomes is the decisive *'game'* which you must play, and often the only evidence is an unreliable list of travel dates.

-Therefore, this post will be about a class of models built kind of evidence: **Hawkes processes**.
+Suppose you work in a country that has almost eliminated malaria, and a new case is reported.
+It might come from a traveller who was infected abroad and brought the parasite home with them.
+If nothing follows, it was a dead end.
+On the other hand, it may be the first visible link in a local chain, where a mosquito bites an infected person, then biting someone else, and transmission becomes widespread.

+These two situations require completely different responses, yet on the day the case is reported they look identical.
+Often the only evidence is a list of cases, the dates they occurred, and some patchy travel histories.

+However, what you can do is identify a temporal pattern.
+Imported cases arrive more or less at random.
+Locally transmitted cases arrive in clusters, because each one makes further cases more likely for a while.
+Distinguishing these two patterns, soley relying on the timing of events, is precisely what a Hawkes process has been developed for.

+This post introduces Hawkes processes from scratch, circling back to their applications in epidemiology.

 # 1. Prerequisites
 ## 1.1 Point processes / counting processes